JNRowe/versionah/doc/templates.rst

 However, templates *can* be given any name you wish.
 This makes it simple to have project specific templates, should the need arise.
-This functionality is especially useful if you have shared data as you can use Jinja's ``extends`` tag to reduce the duplication needed in each template.
+This functionality is especially useful if you have shared data as you can use Jinja's :ref:`template-inheritance` support to reduce the duplication needed in each template.

 Data
 ----